Dental Bridges in Des Moines, IA

 What are Dental Bridges?

 These tooth restorations are created custom and tailored to each patient’s smile.
 The hand-crafted tooth restorations are typically made of porcelain material to ensure durability and strength for the restoration.
-This material is popularly used in the dental cosmetic industry as it can be polished to mimic
+This material is popularly used in the dental cosmetic industry as it can be polished to mimic the aesthetic of a natural tooth with the color, texture, and natural-looking reflection.

 caps.
 If there are multiple teeth next to each other that need to be replaced, multiple pontics can be used.
-This version is the traditional form of dental bridges as three or more teeth can be replaced at a time using this method.
+This version is the traditional form of dental bridges, as three or more teeth can be replaced at a time using this method.

-Another way a dental bridge can be done is having a false tooth attached to the neighboring teeth using metal handles or “wings” that are bonded to the back sides of the neighboring teeth.
-This is a great way to replace one single tooth at a time as the wings can only hold a bit of bite pressure.
-This is a great way to attach dental bridges as they do not require prior prep of the neighboring teeth beforehand.
+Another way a dental bridge can be done is by having a false tooth attached to the neighboring teeth using metal handles or “wings” that are bonded to the back sides of the neighboring teeth.
+This is a great way to replace one single tooth at a time, as the wings can only hold a bit of bite pressure.
+This is a great way to attach dental bridges as they do not require prior preparation of the neighboring teeth beforehand.
 The neighboring teeth do not need to be trimmed or contoured in order to receive the metal wings.

 neighboring teeth a slight grey color from the metal.
 Although this isn’t ideal, it is recommended to have this version of dental bridges replaced every few years.
 Dental bridges that are bonded using the dental crown procedure will last much longer, depending on how well the patient cares for their restorations.